drewbelf/drewbelf.github.io/_posts/2019-05-18-that-attention-is-love.md

 and dreaming of going to college
 where there is, as she puts it, “culture”—
 somewhere like New York City,
-or at least, she says naively, Connecticut
+or at least, she says naively, Connecticut.
 Unwilling to call what she feels for Sacramento love,
 Lady Bird demurs, saying,
 “I guess I pay attention.”